tethysplatform/tethys/docs/software_suite.rst

    :width: 200px
    :align: right

 Tethys Software Suite provides `GeoServer <http://geoserver.org/>`_ for publishing spatial data as web services.
-GeoServer is used to publish common spatial files such as Shapefiles and GeoTIFFs in web-friendly formats like GeoJSON and images.
+GeoServer is used to publish common spatial files such as Shapefiles and GeoTIFFs in web-friendly formats.

-To use the map publishing capabilities of GeoServer in your app use the :doc:`./tethys_sdk/spatial_dataset_services`.
+To use the map publishing capabilities of GeoServer in your app refer to the :doc:`./software_suite/geoserver` documentation and use the :doc:`./tethys_sdk/spatial_dataset_services`.

 Geoprocessing
 =============